Classic-Scones (Keto, Paleo, Vegan) PrettyPies.com

 Recipe makeover!
 Buttery scones with tender centers and a crisp sugar coating.
 Free from gluten, dairy, eggs and sugar!
 This easy recipe is delicious whether you have dietary restrictions or not.
 Fits low-carb, keto, paleo and vegan diets.

-Breakfast!
-It’s one of the meals people struggle with when they give up gluten, dairy and sugar.
+Breakfast: It's one of the meals people struggle with when they give up gluten, dairy and sugar.
 Probably because ALL traditional American breakfast foods are made with exactly those ingredients.

 Scones have held a dear place in my heart for years because my parents would make them for our big family breakfasts when all the kids and grandkids would come to visit.
 We’d have 15 of us huddled around the dining room table eager for a freshly-baked ‘Classic Cream Scone’, hot from the oven.